phetsims/geometric-optics/doc/implementation-notes.md

 marching orders from the trifecta.

 * [SourceObject](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/SourceObject.js) is
   responsible for the first object/source position as well as the bounds of the object/source.
-It is also includes a second object/source position.
+* [SecondSource](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/SecondSource.js) is the second object/source.
 * [Optic](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/Optic.js) is responsible for the
   optical element position, diameter, curvature radius and refractive index.
 The previous properties are used to determine the focal length.
 Optic is also responsible for the shape of the optical element, which can be used for ray